Spanish Black Radish: What is Old is New Again

 Spanish black radish, or Raphanus sativus niger, is a large root vegetable that belongs to the Brassicaceae family, also known as the cruciferous vegetable family.
 It’s a type of winter radish related to broccoli, cabbage, kale, and horseradish.
-In fact, it’s often called Parisian horseradish due to its unique and pungent flavor.
+In fact, it is often called Parisian horseradish due to its unique and pungent flavor.
 This distinctive radish is much larger than other varieties of radishes, and it is believed to have first been cultivated in the eastern portion of the Mediterranean, spreading throughout Europe during the Middle Ages.
 By the 1500s, Spanish black radish became the most commonly grown radish in Europe, likely due to its hardy nature and being so easily grown.
 In fact, the Greek word for radish means “easily reared.”1

 Just as the history of this radish is long and storied, so is the medicinal use of black radishes.
 Based on ancient Egyptian drawings, it is believed that the ancient Egyptians considered black radishes to be sacred and used them as medicine.
 In Ayurvedic tradition, various radishes are used therapeutically, but black radishes are considered stronger.
 They are used for digestion, to detoxify the liver and gallbladder, and to boost the immune system – many of the same reasons Spanish black radish is recommended today.2

-Spanish black radish is known for its unusually high levels of a phytonutrient called glucosinolate that makes it so useful as a healing food, particularly for healthy digestion and liver and gallbladder support.
+Spanish black radish is known for its unusually high levels of a phytonutrient called glucosinolate that makes it useful as a healing food, particularly for healthy digestion and liver and gallbladder support.
 Spanish black radish contains four times the amount of glucosinolates found in other common cruciferous vegetables, making it especially impactful to health and disease prevention.3 Interestingly, glucosinolates are responsible for the distinctive scent of cruciferous vegetables, including radishes.

 Glucosinolates are biologically active, sulfur-containing glucosides abundant in cruciferous plants.
 Cutting, chopping, or even the act of chewing glucosinolate-rich foods releases myrosinase enzymes, which hydrolyze glucosinolate into its metabolites.
-When those same foods are cooked before eating, myrosinase is deactivated, and glucosinolate are absorbed intact and hydrolyzed into their metabolites by intestinal microbes.
+When those same foods are cooked before eating, myrosinase is deactivated, and glucosinolates are absorbed intact and hydrolyzed into their metabolites by intestinal microbes.
 Glucosinolate metabolites include indole-3-carbinols, isothiocyanates, and sulforaphane: phytonutrients shown to increase the production of detoxification enzymes and linked with lower rates of certain cancers.4 Regardless of whether glucosinolate-rich foods are eaten raw or cooked, the benefits of these phytonutrient metabolites are still imparted.

 Glucosinolate metabolites have been linked with reduced risk for certain cancers in population studies.
 This may be due to several different cancer-killing mechanisms that are still being explored, including inducing programmed cell death, a process called apoptosis, increasing the biotransformation of environmental toxins, reducing oxidative stress, inhibiting angiogenesis, and modulating cell cycle arrest.5

 Spanish black radishes are particularly high in glucoraphasatin, the predominant type of glucosinolate found in radishes.
-In fact, this phytonutrient is only found in radishes and not in any other brassica.6 One glucoraphasatin metabolite, raphasatin, has been found to upregulate the expression of phase I and II detoxification enzymes.7 Spanish black radish as a whole food has been found to induce both phase I and II detoxification enzymes, as well as stimulate glutathione s-transferase, and CYP enzymes.8 These cellular activities may be responsible for the wide range of important potential health benefits Spanish black radish offers.
+In fact, this phytonutrient is only found in radishes and not in any other brassica.6 One glucoraphasatin metabolite, raphasatin, has been found to upregulate the expression of phase I and II detoxification enzymes.7 Spanish black radish as a whole food has been found to induce both phase I and II detoxification enzymes, as well as stimulate glutathione s-transferase, and CYP enzymes.7 These cellular activities may be responsible for the wide range of important potential health benefits Spanish black radish offers.

 Spanish Black Radish’s Potential Health Benefits